 Allowance for Loan Losses December 31,

-as a Percentage of: 2020 2019 2018
+as a Percentage of: 2021 2020 2019

-Total loans 0.64% 0.72% 0.74%
+Total loans 0.56% 0.64% 0.72%

-Nonperforming loans 158.76% 125.80% 118.75%
+Nonperforming loans 232.76% 158.76% 125.80%

-Nonaccrual loans 158.98% 126.20% 119.53%
+Nonaccrual loans 232.76% 158.98% 126.20%

-The financial positions of a majority of the Association's borrowers remained favorable during 2020.
-That, along with solid loan growth, resulted in a slight decrease in the allowance for loan losses as a percentage of total loans.
+Throughout the economic downturn of the pandemic, the Association's loan portfolio performed much better than expected, and credit quality actually improved.
+So despite very strong loan growth, the resiliency of the loan portfolio ultimately resulted in a slight decrease in the allowance for loan losses as a percentage of total loans.
 Please refer to Note 3, Loans and Allowance for Loan Losses, of the Notes to the Consolidated Financial Statements, for further information concerning the allowance for loan losses.